CalSWEC (Title IV-E) Program

 Eligibility and Application Process

-Applicants for the two-year program (Fullerton campus) who are interested in the CalSWEC program must declare Child Welfare as their concentration in order to apply for the stipend.
-Applicants for the MSW Flex program (Irvine Center), who wish to apply to the CalSWEC program as a part-time student, must currently be an employee of a public child welfare services agency in California, past employment probation, in good standing, and able to obtain a letter of support from their program.
+Applicants for the two-year program who are interested in the CalSWEC program must declare Child Welfare as their concentration in order to apply for the stipend.
+Applicants for the three- year Flex/Part-time program, who wish to apply to the CalSWEC program as a part-time student, must currently be an employee of a public child welfare services agency in California, past employment probation, in good standing, and able to obtain a letter of support from their program.

 Applicants must complete the CalSWEC portion of the online MSW program application.
 CalSWEC applications will only be processed once you are accepted to the MSW program at Cal State Fullerton and have confirmed that you will be attending.